vandersijp/ukri/README.md

 - Each narrative is **syntactically structured** with a header hierarchy to improve the accuracy of the mapping.
 Their content is a verbatim copy from the Innovate UK vision for materials and manufacturing as published on www.ukri.org/reimagine-manufacturing.
 - Each project description consists of a **title** and the **public description** as submitted during their application.
 In the future, other project information will be used to improve the mapping.

-Relevance is a relative measure and could be reported for **each project** as:
+Relevance is a relative measure and could be reported for each individual project as:

 **narrative → relevance**